Official: Afghan journalist survives attack by gunmen | Law-Order

 Gunmen on a motorcycle brandished small arms and fired on a broadcast journalist in his car in the Afghan capital of Kabul, lightly wounding him.

+“We are investigating to find the perpetrator,” he said.
+No one immediately claimed responsibility for the attack.

-The assault comes just days after an Afghan media watchdog reported more than 30 instances of violence and threats of violence against Afghan journalists over the last two month, with nearly 90% committed by the Taliban.
+The assault comes just days after an Afghan media watchdog reported more than 30 instances of violence and threats of violence against Afghan journalists over the last two month, with nearly 90 per cent committed by the Taliban.

 Sharifi told the AP he was driving home when two men riding a motorcycle opened fire on his car.
 “A bullet fired from the left just touched my lip,” he said, adding that “shredded window pieces hit my left eye.”
 Pictures of Sharifi's car shared on social media show at least two bullet holes on one of the car's windows.
 “They started firing from the front and I escaped to the back seat,” he said.